scalinglogic/eks-vpc-proxy/README.md

 Here, we demonstrate how EKS nodes can be secured inside private subnets, and how outgoing http requests can be made secure by using EC2 Proxies running Squid software.
 The same pattern can be employed for non-EKS Kubernetes.

-Benefits of the outgoing proxy solution described here are:
+The benefits of this outgoing proxy solution are:

 1. Public access to your EKS nodes is not enabled (i.e. the nodes are in Private subnets, and incoming access via the proxies is blocked)
 2. Outgoing connectivity can be filtered on URL of trusted domains - this protects against code which attempts to download malware - either intentionally or unintentionally.
 For example outgoing access can be restricted to only amazon aws services if the whitelist contains only '.amazonaws.com'.
-3. Outgoing connectivity can be monitored and unapproved outgoing access attempts can be configured raise alerts.
+3. Outgoing connectivity can be monitored and unapproved outgoing access attempts can be configured to raise alerts.
 4. Elastic IPs can be attached to each proxy instance - this is useful when destination websites have their own whitelist of allowed traffic that they accept connections from.
-5. High Availability (proxies across multiple Availability Zones).
+5. Highly Availabile Architecture (proxies across multiple Availability Zones).
-6. Fully scalable (using AWS Scaling Group to scale up outgoing proxies as required).
+6. Fully Scalable Architecture (using AWS Scaling Group to scale up outgoing proxies as required).

 [Cloudformation templates used in this post can be found here.](https://github.com/scalinglogic/eks-vpc-proxy)